-The LRC facility includes a reading area/collection section, computer work areas, a computer lab, small group meeting rooms, audiovisual rooms, staff areas, and a large group meeting room.
-Small group meeting rooms may be reserved on a first-come, first-served bases for use on the same day.
+The Library includes a reading area/collection section, computer work areas, a computer lab, small group meeting rooms, audiovisual rooms, staff areas, and a large group meeting room.

+Small group meeting rooms may be reserved on a first-come, first-served basis for use on the same day.
 Reference and instructional services are available for classes and individual library users.

-The Library presently maintains a permanent collection of about 20,000 items comprised of books, 50 periodical titles and over 1,000 videos.
+The Library presently maintains a permanent collection of about 21,000 print books, 150,000 e-books, 50 print periodical subscriptions, more than 5,000 EBSCO full-text e-Periodicals, and over 1,000 videos.
 Reference books, multimedia materials, magazines and newspapers are available for in-library use.
-Circulating books may be borrowed for a two-week period; videos may be borrowed for two days.
+Circulating books may be borrowed for a twoweek period; videos may be borrowed for two days.
 Overdue fines are charged.
 A coin and bill operated photocopier is also available in the Library.
-Internet access is provided as well as accessibility to the Online Public Access Catalog or OPAC and the EBSCO host full-text periodical database.
+Internet access is provided as well as accessibility to the Online Public Access Catalog / OPAC and the EBSCO host full-text periodical database.
 Students may borrow a Kindle ereader for seven (7) days.
-The Library web page with current information can be found on the Guam Community College website (http://www.guamcc.edu).
+The Library web page with current information can be found on the Guam Community College website (www.guamcc.edu).